WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 The valve structure should match the intended installation method.

-– Flanged and slip on types are configured differently for various mounting locations.
+– Flanged and slip-over types are configured differently for various mounting locations.

-– Inner or outer undercuts are added when additional fixation is needed, especially in compact devices.
+– Inner or outer undercuts are added when additional retention is required, especially in compact devices.

-Designing the valve and its mounting interface together reduces assembly issues and performance variation.
+Designing the valve and its mounting interface together reduces assembly issues and performance variability.

 Cracking Pressure And Opening Behavior